CLI1976/text_expander/readme_Eng.md

 A text expansion tool developed with AutoHotkey v2, designed for quick input of predefined text snippets.

+This project was completed with the assistance of Anthropic's Claude 3.5 Sonnet (2024.04).
+Claude provided comprehensive programming guidance, code optimization suggestions, and troubleshooting solutions, making significant contributions to the project's development.

 ## Features

 - Group-based text snippet management